event4u-app/data-helpers/docs/mapped-data-model.md

 #### Automatic Setup with Symfony Flex ✅

-If you're using **Symfony Flex**, the resolver is automatically registered via the `SymfonyDataHelpersBundle`.
+If you're using **Symfony Flex**, the resolver is automatically registered via the `DataHelpersBundle`.

 **No configuration needed!** Just install the package: